List of New Zealand Police controversies: Official response

-Falsification of 30,000 breath tests
+Falsification of 42,000 breath tests

-In October 2025 it was revealed that over 100 police officers are being investigating after 30,961 alcohol breath tests were "falsely or erroneously recorded".
-According to a memo sent to police staff, in August 2025 the Intelligence and Performance team within the National Road Policing Centre identified "an anomaly in data relating to breath testing activity" during routine audit of 4.6 million breath tests, between July 2024 and 30 September 2025.
+In October 2025 it was revealed that around 120 police officers were being investigating after 30,961 alcohol breath tests were "falsely or erroneously recorded".
+On 22 May 2026 a WSP report found 12,000 additional "irregular" alcohol breath tests totalling 42,678 "falsely or erroneously recorded" alcohol breath tests.
+According to a memo sent to police staff, in August 2025 the Intelligence and Performance team within the National Road Policing Centre identified "an anomaly in data relating to breath testing activity" during routine audit of 4.6 million alcohol breath tests, between July 2024 and 30 September 2025.
 The audit indicated some police staff were recording breath screening tests that hadn't occurred.
 Acting deputy commissioner Michael Johnson has said that around 120 police officers are now facing "further scrutiny under a disciplinary process which is underway" and that the incident is "incredibly disappointing and concerning".
+In November 2025 all police officers were required to undergo additional online training on alcohol breath testing.
+Following the initial report the NZ Transport Agency Waka Kotahi temporarily withheld NZ$12 million in funding, however this was later resorted after the agency was satisfied police had meet their testing targets.

+Political candidacy of Superintendent Rakesh Naidoo

+In the lead-up to the 2026 New Zealand general election, Superintendent Rakesh Naidoo announced that he was standing as a candidate for the New Zealand Labour Party.
+Police Minister Mark Mitchell expressed disappointment that Naidoo had not notified his supervisors earlier, and voiced unfounded concerns, providing no evidence to support them, as to whether Naidoo had shared "sensitive information" on government policy with the Labour Party.
+Commissioner Richard Chambers stated that Naidoo would be investigated by police and required to take leave rather than conduct his usual duties.
+Former race relations commissioner Joris de Bres questioned whether the decision to stand down and investigate Naidoo was politically motivated.
+Fleur Fitzsimmons of the Public Service Association described the move to investigate Naidoo as an overreaction and that he had the right to be politically active outside of work.